ameritusweb/ArtificialBiologicalIntelligence/README.md

 **Probe-Gated Inheritance**: Topology bias is gated by a constitutional probe budget.
 The organism must actually probe and explore the environment to validate inherited priors — inheritance accelerates but doesn't bypass the need for grounded experience.
 The probe rate floor lives outside the genome and cannot be selected to zero.

-**Genome Project**: The formal specification of the receptor search space — 200 receptors across 23 families.
+**Genome Project**: The formal specification of the receptor search space — 227 receptors across 24 families (including proprioception).
 The periodic table of cognitive capabilities.
 Each receptor entry specifies what environmental structure it detects, what survival cost the organism pays for missing it, and what must already exist before it can emerge.
-The genome project is load-bearing on environmental design: the 200 receptors are 200 environmental design requirements.
+The genome project is the seed, not the ceiling — automatic receptor discovery (T125) finds new receptors beyond the genome through conflation-driven tree ensembles.

 **Invariant Trunk**: The set of receptors that emerge in every environment regardless of tier or complexity.
 18 receptors are invariant across all 8 physics-world tiers — these are the strongest candidates for universal cognitive primitives.